Boy-Scoutz 'n the Hood: Cultural references

 When Bart and Milhouse visit the local video arcade at the beginning of the episode, Martin Prince is seen playing a game based on My Dinner with Andre (1981).
 Other games at the arcade are based on The Terminator (1984) and Alien (1979).
 The "Springfield, Springfield" number performed by Bart and Milhouse during their night on the town is a reference to the musical number "New York, New York" from the film On the Town, starring Gene Kelly and Frank Sinatra.
 During a scene in which Hans Moleman and Moe fight with knives, Hans tells Moe, "You call that a knife?
 This is a knife!", a reference to a line from "Crocodile" Dundee (1986).
 Ernest Borgnine introduces himself a la Troy McClure to the Junior Campers by recalling his role in From Here to Eternity, to the delight of the campers.
 As Homer hallucinates, he sings "Sugar, Sugar" by The Archies.
 While on the raft, Homer misquotes Samuel Taylor Coleridge's The Rime of the Ancient Mariner when he says "Water, water everywhere/So let's all have a drink."
+(It's supposed to be "But not a drop to drink.")
 The scene in which Borgnine and the other rafters drift through a dark forest watched by mountain men is a reference to a scene in Deliverance (1972), and the scene features the music from the film's "Dueling Banjos" scene.
 The unseen person or creature that attacks Borgnine at the end of the episode is implied to be Jason Voorhees from the Friday the 13th film series.